-2022-23 Georgetown University Supplemental Essays – Prompts and Tips
+Georgetown Supplemental Essays 2025-26 – Prompts and Advice

-Indicate any special talents or skills you possess.
+1) Please elaborate on any special talents or skills you would like to highlight.
 (250 words)

 If you are a world-class athlete, you are likely already in the recruitment process.
 If you placed high in AIME or won a National Merit Scholarship, that is already stated in the awards section.
 Therefore, using the prized 250 words of real estate to merely rehash the fact that you won an award for something you are good at would not be an inspiring move.
 Instead, use this essay as an opportunity to offer a new level of depth and understanding about your talent(s).
-In addition to discussing the talent you possess, touch on the journey of how you developed your abilities.
+In addition to discussing the talent you possess, describe the journey of how you developed your abilities and how they have impacted you.

 Perhaps you are the captain of a team, the editor-in-chief of your school paper, or the president of a club.
 On the other hand, you may simply be a valuable contributing member.
 Regardless of whether you are a leading man/woman or a still-essential bit player, make sure that you use your writing ability to show the admissions officer what type of involved team member you are rather than merely telling them.

-As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
-Please submit a brief essay, either personal or creative, which you feel best describes you. (approximately 1 page, single-spaced)
+3) As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
+Please submit a brief personal or creative essay which you feel best describes you and reflects on your personal background and individual experiences, skills, and talents.
+(Approximately one page, single-spaced)

 Take note of the wide-open nature of this prompt.
 While there are no limits to the way in which you approach this essay, here are some angles to consider: